elestio/terraform-provider-elestio/docs/guides/getting_started.md

 ---
-page_title: "Get started"
+page_title: 'Getting started with the Elestio provider'
 ---

-# Get started
+# Getting Started with the Elestio Provider

 In this tutorial, we will discover together the Elestio Terraform Provider.

 As a goal, we will deploy not one but two PostgreSQL services!
 And to complicate things, they will be hosted in different regions.

-You can clone this repository [elestio-terraform-postgres-regions](https://github.com/elestio-examples/elestio-terraform-postgres-regions) that contain required code for this guide.
+You don't have to code anything, you can clone this repository [elestio-terraform-postgres-regions](https://github.com/elestio-examples/elestio-terraform-postgres-regions) that contain required code for this guide.

 ## Signup